ravendb/docs/version_3/docs/client-api/commands/documents/how-to/delete-or-update-documents-using-index.markdown

-# Documents : How to delete or update documents using index?
+# Client API : Documents : How to delete or update documents using index?

 TODO